linn221/txtpg/README.md

 ### This program generates a really long _password_ , a sha256 hash value, generated from a phrase and a simple text file (eg. 5b5df6e0e1e807f60f12138f36b22b1a194b927bb716faf72f4469a91ccd30db)
-## The strength of the password relies on both the phrase and the text but it can range from hard to impossible to crack, using the right text.
+### The strength of the password relies on both the phrase and the text but it can range from hard to practically impossible to crack using the right text file.

 How the program works?
 ----------------------